gonodono/glancet/README.md

 - `rememberStackViewState`
 - `rememberAdapterViewFlipperState`

-The separate functions are for clarity and ease of use, though there are really only two different types.
+These functions are all separate for clarity and ease of use, though there are really only two different types.
 The `ListView` and `GridView` ones return exactly the same thing, as do the `StackView` and `AdapterViewFlipper` versions.
 The difference between the two types is the scroll functions that each offers, which are covered below.

 Complete examples can be found in the `demo`'s [`RemoteAdapterWidgets` file][remote-adapter].